daniealmalik354/nucleotide_dna_sequence_analysis/README.md

 Title: "nucleotide_dna_sequence_analysis"
 Author: "daniealmalik"
 ---
-## I will try to download nucleotide sequence from GenBank such as NCBI, align it and make a tree through R
+## I try to download nucleotide sequence from GenBank such as NCBI, align it and make a tree through R

 ```{r loading_packages, message = FALSE}
 #Packages